Wembley Stadium (1923)

-The original Wembley Stadium (/ˈwɛmbli/; originally known as the Empire Stadium) was a football stadium in Wembley, London, best known for hosting important football matches.
+The original Wembley Stadium (/ˈwɛmbli/; originally known as the Empire Stadium) was a football stadium in Wembley, London, England, best known for hosting important football matches.
 It stood on the same site now occupied by its successor.

-Wembley hosted the FA Cup final annually, the first in 1923, which was the stadium's inaugural event, the League Cup final annually, five European Cup finals, the 1966 World Cup Final, and the final of Euro 1996.
+Wembley hosted the FA Cup final annually, the first in 1923, which was the stadium's inaugural event, the League Cup final annually, five European Cup finals, the 1966 World Cup final, and the final of Euro 1996.
 Brazilian footballer Pelé once said of the stadium: "Wembley is the cathedral of football.
-It is the capital of football and it is the heart of football", in recognition of its status as the world's best-known football stadium.
+It is the capital of football and it is the heart of football", in recognition of its status as the world's most famous football stadium.

-The stadium also hosted many other sports events, including the 1948 Summer Olympics, rugby league's Challenge Cup final, and the 1992 and 1995 Rugby League World Cup Finals.
+The stadium has also hosted many other sports events, including the 1948 Summer Olympics, rugby league's Challenge Cup final, and the 1992 and 1995 Rugby League World Cup finals.
 It was also the venue for numerous music events, including the 1985 Live Aid charity concert.
 In what was the first major WWF (now WWE) pay-per-view to take place outside North America, it hosted the 1992 SummerSlam.